 Learn more about Nicollette!

-Kristopher Kitz is an experienced healthcare executive, having served in faith-based, secular, and public healthcare organizations during his career.
-His experience ranges from critical access facilities to multi-state health systems.
-Over the years his portfolio has included leading strategic planning, business development, marketing, communications, virtual health and telemedicine, service lines, joint ventures, ambulatory clinic operations as well as corporate functions including employee health, workers compensation, and childcare services.
+Kristopher Kitz is an experienced healthcare executive, having served in faith-based, secular, public healthcare organizations and large private practice enterprises during his career.
+His experience ranges from critical access facilities to multi-state health systems and medical practice organizations.
+Over the years, his portfolio has included leading general operations, growth, strategic planning, business development, marketing, communications, virtual health and telemedicine, service lines, joint ventures, and ambulatory clinic operations, as well as corporate functions, including employee health, workers’ compensation, and childcare services.

 Richard Koo retired as a lawyer after having served as outside counsel over 44 years to companies headquartered in many parts of the world and as legal adviser to many entrepreneurs and individuals.